stat545ubc-2022/assignment-b3-spencerctlee/README.md

 ## 1. What is in the repository?

 This repo contains Assignment B3, **Option A**, for "STAT545b".

-In this assignment, we will be creating a shiny web app with documentation, uisng option A.
+In this assignment, we will be creating a shiny web app with documentation, using option A.

 ## 2. What files are in this GitHub repository?